22 killed in stampede at Elphinstone railway station in Mumbai

 The incident took place around 1015 hrs in the morning.

-Railway Minister Piyush Goyal is in flight on way to Mumbai, where he was to dedicate 100 new suburban stations on the CR and WR route in the Mumbai Metropolitan Region coinciding with the Navratri-Dassera festivities.
+Railway Minister Piyush Goyal arrived in Mumbai, where he was to dedicate 100 new suburban stations on the CR and WR route in the Mumbai Metropolitan Region coinciding with the Navratri-Dassera festivities.

+The function now stands cancelled and the minister, who hails from Mumbai, is taking stock of the situation.

+Goyal has announced a high-level probe headed by chief safety officer of Western Railway.

 “It is a very unfortunate incident,” said Mumbai mayor Prof Vishwanath Mahadeshwar after visiting the Parel railway station.